NaifZaghmout/Snake-Game/README.md

 -  `FIELD_WIDTH`: Integer.
 The width of the play field in cells.
 -  `FIELD_HEIGHT`: Integer.
 The height of the play field in cells.
 -  `cells`: List of tuples.
-Represents all the cells in the play field as (x, y) coordinates.
+Represents all the cells in the play field coordinates.
 -  `snake_body`: List of tuples.
 Contains the coordinates of the snake's body segments.
 -  `directions`: Dictionary.
 Maps the arrow keys to their respective movement directions.
 -  `direction`: Tuple.
 Represents the current direction the snake is moving.